 Last week, I was happy to moderate a seminar organized in Shenzhen by the European Chamber.
-The three speakers, who were kind enough to come and expose their supplier development programs, represented very diverse organizations:
+The three speakers, who were kind enough to come and expose the programs they use for developing good Chinese suppliers, represented very diverse organizations:

 - A retailer (Kingfisher, with more than 1,000 stores, mostly in Europe);